rahulsamanta82/Hack4Good-Idea-Submission/README.md

 This project is a new **Hack4Good Ideation Portal**.
 The records you contribute will be ideas and app suggestions that will fuel future Hack4Good initiatives.
 You'll learn how to contribute records to a ServiceNow repo, and your contributions will directly support future social impact projects.

+Want to see what ideas have been submitted?
+Install this repository into a ServiceNow instance then visit `https://YOUR-INSTANCE.service-now.com/h4g?id=h4g_submitted_ideas` (replace `YOUR-INSTANCE` with your ServiceNow instance subdomain) to view all submitted ideas.

 > [!IMPORTANT]
 > 🔔🔔🔔<br>
 > **_CONTRIBUTORS must follow all guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)_** or run the risk of having your Pull Requests labeled non-compliant or as spam.<br>